 Handel’s father was a barber-surgeon.
 Barber-surgeons were physicians in medieval Europe, who as the name suggests performed surgery, often treating wounds from war injuries.
 Eventually, surgery and barbery became separate occupations.

 Do you plan for Christmas year round, or wait til the week before?
 What does Christmas mean to you?
 Please share your thoughts.

 Thanks for exploring the Bible, Christmas, and the HEART of health with me.

-Please share this post and follow this blog where I regularly inform and inspire you about health and share words of faith, hope, and love.
+Please share this post and follow Watercress Words where I regularly inform and inspire you about health and share words of faith, hope, and love.